-In light of facebook’s recent announcement about what’s going to get priority on our newsfeeds, isn’t it about time you embraced Facebook live?
+Facebook measure a post's value based on the amount of time users spent with it, so isn’t it about time you embraced Facebook live?
 Yes, it’s scary but braver, bolder, more creative marketing is essential if you want to stand out.
-So stay tuned for some facebook live ideas for photographers!
+So stay tuned for some Facebook live ideas for photographers!

 Are you more of a reader than a watcher?
 There’s a blog post under the video if you’d prefer...

-Facebook made a big announcement the other day about how they’re shifting their goal from helping us to find relevant content towards helping us to have more meaningful, social interactions.
-I did a very in-depth facebook live on this last weekend so if you’d like to understand what this all means for you – make sure you give that a watch or read the summary.
+Facebook made a big announcement a while back about how they’re shifting their goal from helping us to find relevant content towards helping us to have more meaningful, social interactions.
+I did a very in-depth facebook live on this last weekend so if you’d like to understand what this all means for you - make sure you give that a watch or read the summary.